Extracurricular Opportunities

 Choir

-Each year Wellington City Council holds a young people's art festival and part of this is a singing performance.
-Joining the senior choir is an opportunity for Yr 5 and 6 students to participate in the experience of singing as part of a group and ultimately of performing with other choirs at the Michael Fowler Centre.
-They spend 2 terms working on their performance to be part of the Wellington Artsplash festival in term 3.
+Each year Wellington City Council holds a young people's art festival, ArtSplash, and part of this is a singing performance.
+Joining thechoir is an opportunity for students to participate in the experience of singing as part of a group and ultimately of performing with other choirs at the Michael Fowler Centre.
+They spend 2 terms working on their performance to be part of the Wellington ArtSplash festival in term 3.

 Enviro Group